 GandCrab is the first ransomware to hit the spotlight this year.
-Known as the first ransom malware to use DASH cryptocurrency as a payment, it has hit more than 50,000 victims according to a report from Europol.
+Known as the first ransomware to use DASH cryptocurrency as a payment, it has hit more than 50,000 victims according to a report from Europol.

 A few weeks ago, with the collaboration of Europol, Bitdefender found a loophole and released a decryption tool for the first version (with .GDCB extension) of GandCrab.
 Authors of the malware then reacted by releasing version 2.0, claiming to have secured their command-and-control (C2) infrastructure.